LucaM56/LucaM56-html-starter-website/README.txt

 This is my first website
-The purpose of this project is to learn html, css, and js
+The purpose of this project is to learn html, and css